E. Thurman Gaskill

-E. Thurman Gaskill (April 4, 1935 - March 7, 2023) was an American politician who served as an Iowa State Senator from the 6th District and Assistant Majority Leader of the Iowa Senate.
-Gaskill was a grain farmer and a director of Meta Financial Group, Incorporated, a bank holding company.
-He served in the Iowa Senate 1997-2007.
-He also was a commissioner of both Iowa's Department of Economic Development and its Department of Natural Resources, president of Iowa Corn Growers Association, president of National Corn Growers Association, chairman of the United States Feed Grains Council, and held other agriculture positions.
+Elwyn Thurman Gaskill (April 4, 1935 - March 7, 2023) was an American politician who was a member of the Iowa Senate from 1997 to 2009.
+A member of the Republican Party, he first represented Iowa's 8th Senate district from 1997 to 2003, then represented the 6th district from 2003 to 2009.
+He was the majority leader of the Iowa Senate for six years.
+Gaskill was a director of Meta Financial Group, Incorporated, from 1982 to 2014.
+He was a commissioner of the Iowa Development Commission and the Iowa Department of Natural Resources, president of the Iowa Corn Growers Association, president of the National Corn Growers Association, chairman of the United States Feed Grains Council, and held other agricultural positions.

-In his last term Gaskill served on several committees in the Iowa Senate, the Agriculture committee; the Appropriations committee; the State Government committee; and the Natural Resources and Environment committee, where he was the ranking member.
-He was ranking member of the Agriculture and Natural Resources Appropriations Subcommittee.
+Early life and education

+Elwyn Thurman Gaskill was born on April 4, 1935, in Algona, Iowa, and was the son of George Elwyn and Mildred Genevieve (née Chapman) Gaskill.
+He graduated from Corwith Consolidated High School in 1953 and attended Iowa State University, where he met his wife.

+Career

+He served in the United States Army from 1954 to 1956 and was stationed in West Germany.